pvcraven/web-development-class/source/semester_1/assignments/05_finalize_site/finalize_site.rst

 Do the Work
 -----------

+* Make sure to do a a``git pull`` before starting the work.
+It will make your life easier.
 * Do the work
-* Check into GitHub with quality comments in like: ``git commit -m "Issue #4.
-This should be a detailed explanation of what I did.".``
+* Check into GitHub with quality comments in like:
+  ``git commit -m "Issue #4.
+This should be a detailed explanation of what I did.".`` If you include the issue number it will automatically link your change into the comments on that issue.
+* Watch for conflicts if you need to ``pull`` before ``push``.

 Follow-Up
 ---------